cwendorf/EASI/docs/Functions/plotMeanComplex.md

 ### Description

-Provides a plot of the confidence intervals for the means and mean difference of a specified Complex.
+Provides the plot of the the confidence intervals for a mean contrasts and the difference between those contrasts.

 ### Usage